Our Flag Means Death: Season 1

-The review aggregator website Rotten Tomatoes reported a 93% approval rating with an average rating of 7.70/10, based on 44 critic reviews.
-The website's critics consensus reads, "Our Flag Means Death's gentle sensibility doesn't quite strike comedic gold, but its bemusing band of buccaneers are endearing enough that viewers seeking a comforting watch will find bountiful booty."
-Metacritic gave the first season a weighted average score of 70 out of 100 based on 13 critic reviews, indicating "generally favorable reviews".
+Rotten Tomatoes reported an approval rating of 94% based on 48 critic reviews.
+The website's critical consensus reads, "Our Flag Means Death's gentle sensibility doesn't quite strike comedic gold, but its bemusing band of buccaneers are endearing enough that viewers seeking a comforting watch will find bountiful booty."
+Metacritic gave the first season a weighted average score of 70 out of 100 based on 15 critic reviews, indicating "generally favorable reviews".
+The series was named one of the best shows of 2022 based on Metacritic's year-end compilation of television critics' top 10 lists.